camtrik/ebbilogue/README.md

 ## Problems

 - [ ] Google Photos API needs to be fixed: baseUrl will expire after a while
+- [ ] Optimize the logic of get random banners (seems each blog calculate the hash now)

 ## Original Features From the Template